purescm/purescm/README.md

 ### Running the tests

 To run all tests, run `npm run test`.
-This will run both the scheme runtime unit tests tests and the snapshot tests.
+This will run both the scheme runtime unit tests and the snapshot tests.

 To overwrite old snapshots with the latest output, run `npm run test -- -a "--accept"`.
 To add a new snapshot, create a file called `Snapshot.X.purs` where `X` indicates what is being tested.